STAIRlab/sees/README.md

 jupyter-lab
 ```

-from the WSL terminal, and a url will be printed which you can open in a browser to work in
+from the WSL terminal, and a URL will be printed which you can open in a browser to work in
 Jupyter Lab.